LumaDevelopment/DinoGameASM/README.md

 Download `DinoGameASM.exe` and `terrain.txt` [here](https://github.com/LumaDevelopment/DinoGameASM/releases/tag/chrome_dino), place them in the same directory, then run `DinoGameASM.exe`.
 Use the up arrow key or space key to jump.
 Use the down arrow key to crouch.
 Beware: the game gets faster as time goes on!

-*Please see the above link for compataibility information.*
+*Please see the above link for compatibility information.*

 ## Project Structure